microsoft/nni/docs/en_US/TrainingService/PaiYarnMode.md

 **Run an Experiment on OpenpaiYarn**
 ===
-The original `pai` mode is modificated to `paiYarnYarn` mode, which is a distributed training platform based on Yarn.
+The original `pai` mode is modificated to `paiYarn` mode, which is a distributed training platform based on Yarn.

 ## Setup environment
 Install NNI, follow the install guide [here](../Tutorial/QuickStart.md).